microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 If the features are enabled using the configs, they can be disabled at runtime via feature gates as following:

--   `Fluid.ContainerRuntime.DisableCompression` - if set to true, will disable compression (this has a side effect of also disabling chunking, as chunking is invoked only for compressed payloads).
+-   `Fluid.ContainerRuntime.CompressionDisabled` - if set to true, will disable compression (this has a side effect of also disabling chunking, as chunking is invoked only for compressed payloads).
--   `Fluid.ContainerRuntime.DisableCompressionChunking` - if set to true, will disable chunking for compression.
+-   `Fluid.ContainerRuntime.CompressionChunkingDisabled` - if set to true, will disable chunking for compression.

 ## Example configs